Aristotle’s Model of Communication: 5 Components with Examples

 Aristotle’s Model of Communication

-Aristotle’s communication model refers to the linear communication theory focusing on five elements: speaker, speech, occasion, audience, and effect.
-The Greek great scientist Aristotle introduced this most famous communication model in 300 B.C., which mainly focuses on the speech or the message.
+Aristotle’s communication model is a linear communication theory that focuses on five elements: speaker, speech, occasion, audience, and effect (Aristotle (c.
+350 B.C.E./2018).
+The great Greek scientist Aristotle introduced this most famous communication model in 300 B.C., which mainly focuses on the speech or message.
 Hence, it is known as Aristotle’s communication model or Aristotelian model.
 The Aristotelian model is one of the most recognized communication models globally, emphasizing the speaker’s role in making a powerful speech.
 The Aristotle model focuses on public speaking, including how the speaker delivers a message to the audience.
 As this model was proposed before 300 B.C., it is regarded as the first communication model.
 Aristotle was a well-known Greek scientist and philosopher born in 384 BC in Stagira on the northern frontier of Classical Greece.

 The three types of communication models are linear, interactive, and transactional.
 Aristotle’s communication theory is the initial linear model, followed by Shannon and Weaver’s and Lasswell’s communication models.